JamesPaynter/mycelium/README.md

 Runs an Codex / Claude Code in a bash loop inside Docker until the project marks itself done.
 Two scripts—one for OpenAI Codex, one for Anthropic Claude—mount your project, feed instructions, and exit when the done pattern appears in the TODO file.

-## Why
+## Why?

-Simple retry loops ("Ralph loops") work but have issues:
+Ralph loops work well!
+Sometimes...
+And they have issues:

 - Ralph loops are inefficient, and burn tokens quickly.
-- Agent WILL write bad tests just to satisfy exit conditions
+- Agents WILL write bad tests just to satisfy exit conditions
 - Context resets each loop with no memory of what was tried

 Efficient Ralph Loops adds structure: